AWS IAM Policy to Terraform HCL Converter

 • Example: iam:*Role* matches CreateRole, DeleteRole, etc.

-Terraform aws_iam_policy_document Fields
+Terraform aws_iam_policy_document Reference

 Top-level Arguments